miaowware/.github/CONTRIBUTING.md

   We can discuss it and assign the issue to you.
 - Make sure work isn't already being done on the issue.

-Some contribution guidelines can vary project-to-project, so make sure to also read the `DEVELOPING.md` file in the project repository.
+Some contribution guidelines can vary project-to-project, so make sure to also read the `DEVELOPING.md` file in the project repository if it exists.

 ## While You Develop